BananaAccounting/General/OfficeAddIns/CreateAddIn.md

     d.
 Choose **Trusted Add-in Catalogs**.

     e.
-In the Catalog Url box, enter the **path to the network share you created in step 3**, and then choose **Add Catalog**.
+In the Catalog Url box, enter the **path to the network share you created in step 1**, and then choose **Add Catalog** (to see the path: right click on the shared folder -> Properties -> Sharing -> Network Path).

     f.
-Select the Show in Menu check box, and then choose OK.
+Select the **Show** in Menu check box, and then choose **OK**.
 A message appears to inform you that your settings will be applied the next time you start Office.

 ## Resources
 Some useful links: